Red Boy: Life as Red Boy in Journey to the West

 Zhu Bajie volunteered to ask for her help as Wukong was still recovering.
 But Red Boy was spying on him and deduced he was going to look for Guanyin for reinforcements.
 He transformed into her shape and form and tricked Bajie into following him back to his cave, where the lesser demons captured him into Red Boy's As-you-will leather bag and hung him up the rafters.

 When Wukong noticed that Bajie was taking too long, he lured the lesser demons out of the cave.
 When they chased him with spears, he discreetly transformed into a clothes bundle, which they took back to the cave.
 That's when he learned that Red Boy sent out his six little devils, who are his warriors (Mist-in-the-Clouds, Clouds-in-the-Mist, Firefast, Windspeed, Hurley-Burley, and Burley-Hurley) to invite his father, the Bull Demon King, to the cave and share Tang Sanzang as a meal.

 Wukong flew out of the cave as a fly and transformed himself into the Bull Demon King from a distance.
 He used his hairs to change them into dogs, bows, crossbows, and falcons so that it may look like he was coincidentally nearby through a hunting party when the six warriors met him.

 The six warriors lead him back to Red Boy, who is elated but suspicious when his "father" refuses to eat Tang Sanzang.
 He asked Wukong, transformed into the Bull Demon King, when his son's birthday is.
-When Wukong feigned forgetfulness, Red Boy signalled all demons to attack, claiming that his father "is always reeling off the details of his birth time."
+When Wukong feigned forgetfulness, Red Boy signaled all the demons to attack, claiming that his father "is always reeling off the details of his birth time."

-Wukong escaped, but not before teasing Red Boy for attacking his "father."
+Wukong escaped, but not before teasing Red Boy for attacking his "father".
 Feeling elated at having tricked Red Boy, he went to ask Boddhisatva Guanyin for help.

 Guanyin listened to Wukong's tale.
 Upon hearing that Red Boy tricked another by transforming into her, she furiously flung a vase into the sea.
 A tortoise returned it, the vase now full of the water equivalent of the sea.
 Because Wukong cannot carry it, Guanyin came with him.

 When Wukong returned with Guanyin, she ordered all the mountain gods and local deities to get all the living things on the top of the mountain.
 Then she vanquished the still-burning Samadhi fire with the sea-full of water in her vase of purity.
 She put a Confusion spell on Wukong's palm and ordered him to lure Red Boy out.